t3r6/pkdocs/docs/guides/trickjumping/pk-trickjumps.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/e8PDGBjxBWg?si=vmmIh4jhZqUaDELZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+### Wall Bumping

+You use your speed to push you off the wall without turning your mouse (quick turns).
+Only forward and backward keys are used, so when you are close to touching the wall, you quickly press the opposite key and get a small boost from the wall.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/FRdt7Fa7fyE?si=xPm7VONY6I9PKTT7&amp;start=13" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/BF_FILscSFM?si=n227jUKfIE5XOEVr&amp;start=18" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ### Jump Climbing

+!!!
+Note
+    Jump climbing is FPS dependent.
+The minimum FPS should be 120, it can be done on lower like 60 - 120, but it is very hard and you are very likely to just fall off.
+Recommended would be 200+ even more if possible.
+Jump climbing with 30-60 FPS is almost impossible, you will fall off all the time.
+With 0 - 30, you can't do jump wall climbing at all.

 This technique is mostly used when you need to reach secret places in singleplayer or for speedruns.
 It sort of works in multiplayer too but it is very reduced there.
 You basically need to rapidly press the jump button when you face a steep or curved surface.